-The gross premium written of Life business for reporting period was 25.3 billion HUF, 3 percent growth versus prior year driven by increase in unit-linked new business insurance acquisition.
+The gross premium written of Life business for reporting period was 31.8 billion HUF, 16.4% percent growth versus prior year driven by increase in unit-linked new business insurance acquisition, especially on single side.
+A one-off contribution to the growth is raised from favourable capital market movements.

-Life insurance portfolio lifecycle is on maturity stage.
+Life insurance regular portfolio lifecycle is on maturity stage.
 Table below excludes investment result.